Advertisement

 4.8

 A majestic Donald Ross design with a clever routing on a rectangular site, each hole at Seminole encounters a new wind direction.
-The greens are no longer Ross, replaced 50 years ago in a regrassing effort that showed little appreciation for the original rolling contours.
+The routing is perhaps the only thing that remains of Ross' vision.
+The greens are no longer his, replaced 60 years ago in a regrassing effort that showed little appreciation for the original rolling contours.
 The bunkers aren’t Ross either.
-Dick Wilson replaced them in 1947, his own version meant to the imitate crests of waves on the adjacent Atlantic.
-A few years back, Bill Coore & Ben Crenshaw redesigned the bunkers again, along with exposing some sandy expanses in the rough.
+Dick Wilson replaced them in 1947, his own version meant to imitate crests of waves on the adjacent Atlantic.
+A few years back, Bill Coore and Ben Crenshaw redesigned the bunkers again, set lower, closer to the way Ross had them, along with exposing sandy expanses in the rough.
+The club is about to embark on another major remodel by Gil Hanse and Jim Wagner intended to finally recreate Ross’ internal green movements based on his blueprints and elevate sections of the course to remediate drainage concerns.
 Seminole has long been one of America’s most exclusive clubs, which is why it was thrilling to see it on TV for a first time during the TaylorMade Driving Relief match, and then again for the 2021 Walker Cup.

 View Course